Bo0mer/gentools/README.md

 Wrote monitoring implementation of "path/to/service.Service" to "path/to/service/servicews/monitoring_service.go"
 ```

 By default the generated implementation uses [go-kit metrics](https://github.com/go-kit/kit/tree/master/metrics).
-You
+It can
-can change it to [opencensus](https://github.com/census-instrumentation/opencensus-go) by providing it as a 3rd argument
+be changed to use [opencensus](https://github.com/census-instrumentation/opencensus-go) by providing it as a 3rd
-like this:
+argument:

 ```bash
 $ mongen path/to/service Service opencensus